Project-Code-UVA/WahooWallet/wahoowallet-backend/README.md

 Note: the env should be held locally instead of in the repo, so you will have to run that everytime.

-For the first time you run it, run this: django-admin startproject backend .

 then following that, and everytime you want to to start the server: python manage.py runserver